bodeaalexandru/sales-coaching/README.md

 pip3 install apache-beam[gcp]
 pip3 install dateparser
 ```
+* If you cannot install the dataparser, download it from its website and install it manually from a tar.gz file
 * The Dataflow job will create the **BigQuery Table** you listed in the parameters.
 * Please wait as it might take a few minutes to complete.
 ``` shell